December 12, 2025

 Fair Comparisons: The Lie Factor

-But comparisons must be fair.
+Comparisons must be fair.
 Visual representations should accurately reflect the underlying data relationships.
-Tufte quantified this principle with his Lie Factor - a mathematical measure of how much a graphic deviates from numerical reality:7
+Tufte quantified this with his Lie Factor - a mathematical measure of how much a graphic deviates from numerical reality:7

 Lie Factor = (Size of effect in graphic) / (Size of effect in data)